enabledhq/enabledhq.github.io/_posts/2016-09-14-successful-software-development.md

 published: false
 title: 'How to increase the success rate of software development '
 meta-keywords: >-
-  Software developer, Software development, project management, jobs to be done,
+  software projects, Software developer, Software development, project management, jobs to be done, software development myths, software development project
+main-category: technology
+categories:
+  - technology
+author: grant
+meta-description: >-
+  Software development projects don't have to be stressful.
+Follow these steps to improve the chance of a successful software product launch.
+description: >-
+  Software development projects don't have to be stressful.
+Follow these steps to improve the chance of a successful software product launch.
+short-link: 'blog.enabled.com.au/successful-software-development '
 ---
 Previously, we discussed some popular myths and misperceptions people have about [software development](http://blog.enabled.com.au/myths-software-development/).
 Now, let’s take it further by talking about how you can make the most out of your software projects.